What are indoor games? What games can be played indoors?

 4- Picking the rings:

-Colored rings have their own special charm for children and can keep them busy for a long time.
+Colored rings have their special charm for children and keep them busy for a long time.
 The child can be creative in stacking the rings on top of each other and creating different structures.

 5- Making different tools with paper and cardboard:

 In this type of games, glue and scissors are used, and they are very attractive for most children and help their brains to grow.
 It also helps them develop the skills to use their hands.
 The cost of playing this game can be minimized by using disposable items such as toilet paper rolls.